 TCM Classic — You’ve got to have something to dip in that gorgeous pink hummus we shared today.
 We originally ran this recipe for seed crackers in 2018, but their just to good stay on the shelf.
 Enjoy them all season with any of these delicious homemade dips…

 These lemon-turmeric seed crisps put the crack in cracker.
-Addictively delicious, these crunchy little sheets are fun to make and loaded with nutrient-rich, inflammation fighting ingredients to get our favorite dips from plate to mouth in style.
+Addictively delicious, the crunchy little sheets are fun to make and loaded with nutrient-rich, inflammation-fighting ingredients to get our favorite dips from plate to mouth in style.

 We’ve been learning about the best foods for reducing inflammation with integrative nutritionist, Jennie Miremadi’s anti-inflammatory diet — learn all about it here.
-These seed crackers with their fiber, healthy fats and totally clean ingredients make a perfect addition to any clean snack rotation.
+This recipe for seed crackers cis full of fiber, healthy fats and totally clean ingredients.
+They make a perfect addition to any clean snack rotation…